TaylorD1982/footytest/README.md

 <p>There are a few differences in terms of layout between large and small screens and these are detailed below.<p>

 <ul>
-<li>For The site's logo and the section headings, a different image is used depending on the screen width, with the other image hidden.<li>
+<li>For The site's logo and the section headings, a different image is used depending on the screen width, with the other image hidden.</li>
 <li>The padding on either side of the site's content is larger when viewed in bigger screen sizes.</li>
 <li>In smaller screens the navigation bar collapses into a burger.</li>
 <li>In smaller screens, the charts are all on top of each other, whereas in larger screens they are 2 side-by-side.</li>